lordamponsah25/FERMENTERS/README.md

 # FERMENTERS
-This includes code for a website of new beverage company that makes organic and natural drinks called Fermenter.
+This includes code for a website of new beverage company that makes organic and natural drinks called Fermenters.